-To ensure most effective environmental assessments are integrated into everyday procurement functions and to provide all procurement staff with the relevant supporting tools and techniques that can be used without the need for any environmental expertise.
+To ensure effective environmental assessments are integrated into everyday procurement functions and to provide all procurement staff with the relevant supporting tools and techniques that can be used without the need for any environmental expertise.
+Increasing direct spend through preferred suppliers, where environmental performance can be measured, reported and improved through framework agreements.